Insurgent (novel): Setting

 The setting is a dystopian Chicago in the far future in which Lake Michigan has turned into a giant marsh.
 The Candor compound surrounds a ruined Merchandise Mart, called the "Merciless Mart" because of their unrelenting honesty.
 The Amity live on farms outside a fence that surrounds the city and keeps the other factions in; their central meeting area is a building with a great tree in the center.
 The Dauntless compound is the combination of a glass building and a deep cave underneath it and is nicknamed "The Pit."
 The Abnegation sector is a cookie-cutter neighborhood in which "everything looks alike."
 The Erudite compound is in a futuristic part of the city, including the former site of Grant Park (a sculpture resembling the famous "Cloud Gate" is mentioned in Divergent), and the buildings are very advanced.

-Themes

-Some of the major themes in the book are rebellion, romance, bravery, courage, friendship, betrayal, the search for individual identity, and heroism.

 Paperback editions

 In the US, the book was released in the paperback format on January 20, 2015.
 The standard retail version includes previously unreleased material (deleted scenes).
 There are also several retailer exclusive versions at Barnes & Noble, Books-A-Million, Target, and Walmart, each with different deleted scenes and questions and answers with the authors.